stef/MACC/README.markdown

     echo 14445 >port # change this for multiple agents on the same host sudo cp /var/lib/tor/agent1/hostname . # change this for multiple agents on the same host

+    # ideally the onion name could change for every start of the
+    # client for this you need to rm -rf /var/lib/tor/agent1 and
+    # restart tor, this could break other tor sessions though, so be
+    # careful, or run dedicated tor instances

     # For configuring the irc client, you need to configure it: